A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Introduction

 \section{Introduction}

-When the topic is the search for Liouvillian first integrals (LFIs) of rational second order ordinary differential equations (rational 2ODEs), the Lie and Darboux methods are as a rule the most effective and, in general, the most efficient as well.
-However, even these approaches have `weaknesses', namely, rational 2ODEs that do not admit Lie point symmetries and presenting integrating factors formed by relatively high degree Darboux polynomials (DPs).
-In an attempt to cover these cases, J. Avellar {\it et al} developed, in \cite{Noscpc2019}, a method to determine LFIs of rational 2ODEs (called the S-function method) based on another framework.
-The central idea of the method developed in \cite{Noscpc2019} is to construct a rational first order ordinary differential equation (rational 1ODE) such that the function defining its general solution in implicit form is precisely the LFI of the original 2ODE.
-Thus, in that work, the proposal was to exchange the problem of finding a LFI of a rational 2ODE for the one of constructing and solving a rational 1ODE associated with the original 2ODE.
-Mathematically, the first part of the S-function method (that is, the determination of the S-function) is equivalent to determining a nonlocal symmetry or a $\lambda$-symmetry\footnote{For a summary of approaches that use nonlocal or $\lambda$-symmetries, see \cite{AbrGuo,AbrGuo2,AbrGovLea,Abr,GovLea,AdaMah,GanBru,GanBruSen} (for nonlocal symmetries) and \cite {MurRom,MurRom2,MurRom3,MurRom4} (for $\lambda$-symmetries).}.
-However, practically, the S-function method has the advantage that the procedure for finding the S-function is based on an algebraic procedure (that derives from a Darbouxian approach\footnote{In this context, {\em Darbouxian approach} refers to the use of algebraic methods (very useful when applied to polynomial vector fields) to obtain Darboux polynomials and other semi-invariants (or related objects such as, for example, the S-function itself).
-See, for example, \cite{Sht,Col,Sin,Chr,ChrLli,Lli,Nosjpa2002-1,Nosjpa2002-2,Noscpc2002,Nosjcam2005,Nosjpa2001,Noscpc2007,Nosamc2007,Nosjmp2009,Nosjpa2010,LliZha}.}), whereas the symmetry methods do not provide, in general, a method for determining the symmetries, unless they are point symmetries\footnote{In which case the partial differential equation that represents the symmetry condition -- the symmetry determining equation -- can be separated in powers of the derivative of the dependent variable, thus resulting on an overdetermined system of PDEs.
-Some very interesting approaches managed to circumvent this problem for a wide variety of cases, such as the $\lambda$-symmetry method (see \cite{MurRom,MurRom2,MurRom3,MurRom4}).
-However, for the general case, i.e., when the $\lambda$-symmetry depends on $(x,y,y')$, the problem remains.} or dynamical symmetries of a predetermined format in the derivatives of the dependent variable.
-That approach (the S-function method) proved to be very efficient in cases where the Lie and Darboux methods had problems, i.e., 2ODEs with complicated (dynamical or nonlocal) symmetries and with high degree Darboux polynomials in the integrating factor.
+When the topic is the search for Liouvillian first integrals (LFIs) of rational second order ordinary differential equations (rational 2ODEs), the Lie and Darboux methods are as a rule the most comprehensive and, in general, the most efficient as well.
+However, rational 2ODEs not admiting Lie point symmetries and presenting integrating factors formed by relatively high degree Darboux polynomials (DPs) can make this task very complicated or even unfeasible in practice.
+In an attempt to cover these cases, J. Avellar {\it et al} developed, in \cite{Noscpc2019}, a method to determine LFIs of rational 2ODEs (called the S-function method) based on another framework: the central idea is to construct a rational first order ordinary differential equation (rational 1ODE) such that the function defining its general solution in implicit form is precisely the LFI of the original 2ODE\footnote{In other words, instead of trying to find a LFI of a rational 2ODE, the idea is to construct (and solving) a rational 1ODE associated with the original 2ODE.}.
+Mathematically, the determination of the S-function is equivalent to determining a nonlocal symmetry (or a $\lambda$-symmetry)\footnote{For a summary of approaches that use nonlocal or $\lambda$-symmetries, see \cite{AbrGuo,AbrGuo2,AbrGovLea,Abr,GovLea,AdaMah,GanBru,GanBruSen} (for nonlocal symmetries) and \cite {MurRom,MurRom2,MurRom3,MurRom4} (for $\lambda$-symmetries).}.
+The S-function method differs from others in that it uses an algebraic procedure for finding the S-function (see, for example, \cite{Nosjpa2001,Nosamc2007,Nosjmp2009,Nosjpa2010}), instead of the usually applied process that consists in splitting the partial differential equation (PDE) that establishes the symmetry condition (commonly called {\em determining equation}) into an overdetermined system of PDEs.
+Some very interesting approaches managed to circumvent this problem for a wide variety of cases, such as the $\lambda$-symmetry method.
+Nevertheless, for the general case, i.e., when the $\lambda$-symmetry depends on $(x,y,y')$, the problem remains.
+For these cases, the S-function method (which was already a good option -- see \cite{Noscpc2019}) was made faster in \cite{Noscpc2024} and it has become an excellent alternative for dealing with 2ODEs where the Lie and Darboux methods had problems, i.e., 2ODEs with complicated symmetries and with high degree DPs in the integrating factor.